Bifrost (BFC) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Bifrost Historical Price

-According to the latest data gathered on Bifrost live price page, the current price of Bifrost is 0.02952872USD.
-The circulating supply of Bifrost(BFC) is 1.39B BFC , giving it a market capitalization of $41.09M.
+According to the latest data gathered on Bifrost live price page, the current price of Bifrost is 0.03030415USD.
+The circulating supply of Bifrost(BFC) is 1.39B BFC , giving it a market capitalization of $42.16M.

 The Bifrost Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BFC based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.